coderedcorp/coderedcms/docs/getting_started/tutorial01.rst

     Changing the site name in base.py

-Now the admin dashboard and login page show "CRX-Pharma", and the Home page at http://localhost:8000/ will show "CRX-Pharma".
+Now the admin dashboard, login page, and Home page (at http://localhost:8000/) will show "CRX-Pharma".

 .. figure:: images/tut01/updated_settings.jpg